raspberrypilearning/jam-worksheets/snapchat-photobooth/snapchat-photobooth.md

 ## Controlling the camera using Python

 1. Start by opening a Terminal window.
-Enter the following command, and press Enter:
+Enter the following command, and press `Enter`:

     ```bash
     raspistill -k